Amh-42/Amh-42/README.md

 <br />

-- 👋 Hi, I’m Harun Jeylan
+- 👋 Hi, I’m Anwar Misbah
 - 🏆 I'm Ozonetechnology **CTO and Founder**
 - 👀 I’m interested in **Cloud Computing, Microservice application and DevOps.**
 - 🔭 I’m currently working on **Full Stuck Web Development**
 - 🌱 I’m currently learning **Cloud Computing and DevOps**
 - 💬 Ask me about **Programming and Web Development**
-- 📫 How to reach me **harunjeylanwako@gmail.com**
+- 📫 How to reach me **AnwarMisbahwako@gmail.com**
 - 📝 Know more about me on **[My Resume](https://drive.google.com/file/d/1MmVs7pUlnpTiuxOU1kpDfJ5pV46nCBHy/view?usp=drivesdk)**

 <br />
 <H2>About</H2>
-<p>My name is Harun and I am proud of who I am.
+<p>My name is Anwar and I am proud of who I am.
 Every day I strive to be kind, honest, and true to myself.
 I believe in the power of hard work and making dreams into reality.
 It is important for me to keep pushing forward and taking on life with resilience, no matter what comes my way.
 Success doesn't come without challenge but I have faith that if I stay determined and confident, anything can be achieved!</p>

 <ul>
   <li>